John Rambo: Rambo (2008)

 The fourth film opens with newsreels of the 2007 crisis in Burma.
 Burma is under the iron-fisted rule of Than Shwe and takes harsher stances against the nation's pro-democracy movement.
 Rebels are thrown into a mine-infested marsh and then gunned down by the Tatmadaw, while the Burmese military officer Major Pa Tee Tint, who ordered the genocides, watches the shootings grimly.

 Meanwhile, Rambo is still living in Thailand.
 Residing in a village near the Burmese border, he makes a living capturing snakes and selling them in a nearby village.
 He also transports roamers in his boat.
 A missionary, Michael Burnett, asks Rambo to take him and his associates up the Salween River to Burma on a humanitarian mission to give aid to Karen tribespeople.
 Rambo refuses, having lost all faith in humanity at this point, but he is convinced by Sarah Miller to take them.

-The boat is stopped by Burmese pirates, who demand Sarah, in exchange for passage.
+The boat is stopped by Burmese pirates, who demand Sarah in exchange for passage.
 After negotiations fail, Rambo kills them all.
 Although his actions save the missionaries, it greatly disturbs them.
 Upon arrival, Michael says that they will travel overland and will not need Rambo's help for the return trip, informing him that he intends to report him.
 The mission goes well until the Tatmadaw, led by Major Tint, attack.
 They kill most of the villagers and two missionaries and kidnap the rest, including Michael and Sarah.
 Ten days after the missionaries are scheduled to return, their pastor comes to ask Rambo's help in guiding hired mercenaries to the village where the missionaries were last seen.
+Rambo agrees then returns to his village and forges a new machete.

-Rambo agrees to transport the soldiers, then returns to his village and forges himself a new machete.
-At their destination, Rambo tries to accompany the mercenaries with a black-wrapped package in hand, but their leader, described as a former "old school" and egotistical S.A.S. trooper, refuses.
+At their destination, Rambo tries to accompany the mercenaries, but their leader, described as a former "old school" and egotistical S.A.S. trooper, refuses.
 After arriving at the destroyed village with their guide, a Karen freedom fighter, they are forced to hide when some Tatmadaw arrive by truck and force their villager prisoners to run a gauntlet of hidden land mines thrown into the village rice paddies.
 The mercenary leader will not order a rescue, as he is concerned that the missing Tatmadaw will put the rest on alert.
 However, Rambo shows up with what is revealed to be his compound bow and shoots down the Tatmadaw.
-Rambo confronts the leader when the man threatens him, and with his arrow pointed at his eye socket, Rambo tells him and the others that soldiering is what they are and do, and gives them the option to "Live for nothing...or die for something".
+Rambo confronts the leader when the man threatens him, and with his arrow pointed at his eye, Rambo tells him and the others that soldiering is what they are and do, and gives them the option to "Live for nothing...or die for something".
 When Rambo stands down and tells the others to come, they follow without question with the leader in tow.